Japan’s Struggle with Sustainability

 Engage With It

-Even if it takes some additional explanation and examples (in Japan we can’t assume comprehension, even when people say yes).
-Discussing sustainability represents a brilliant medium for conveying an array of ideas and advocating for greater climate action.
-Engage with it!
-In doing so, it can help provide you with additional motivation as well;) Although, admittedly dejected by the copious amount of plastic waste and plethora of idling vehicles and SUVs, when I call attention to it, understanding is recognized.
+Even if it requires some additional explanation, examples and photos (in Japan we can’t assume comprehension, even when people say yes), I make the effort.
+Indeed, discussing sustainability represents a brilliant medium for conveying an array of ideas and advocating for greater climate action.

 Awakening the Japanese Spirit